SnehaEkka/SnehaEkka/README.md

 - 📍 **Boston, MA**—but my mind is always traveling through data & documentaries
 - 📊 **Love:** Designing seamless data workflows, automating the boring stuff & building "whoa!" dashboards
 - 🎨 **Creative:** Whether datasets or doodles, I turn abstract ideas into visually stunning creations
-- 🎥 **Cinema Nerd:** Obsessed with extreme adventure sports documentaries 🎬
+- 🎥 **Cinema Nerd:** Obsessed with satirical movies and mountaineering documentaries 🎬
 - 🛠️ **Forever Curious:** Always learning new data tools & getting my hands dirty with cloud & automation

 I'm always up for a challenge and love experimenting with data in new and exciting ways! 🚀